simpledotorg/simple-server/doc/arch/016-ab-testing.md

 ## Consequences

 Some issues with existing code were discovered and corrected in the development process, but this feature should have no impact on existing functionality.
-We will be using the appointment reminder model to provide a historical record of sent appointment notifications moving forward, but that will not impact the user experience.
+We will be using the notification model to provide a historical record of sent appointment notifications moving forward, but that will not impact the user experience.

 ## Ending an experiment early

 The rake tasks will be guarded by a feature flag, which will allow us to quickly prevent all experiment messages from being sent.
-We will also write a script for changing the experiment state to "complete" and marking all appointment reminders as "cancelled".
+We will also write a script for changing the experiment state to "complete" and marking all notifications as "cancelled".